Dylan Cease throws second no-hitter in San Diego Padres history, 3-0 win over Washington Nationals

 Washington was no-hit for the second straight season.
 Philadelphia’s Michael Lorenzen achieved the feat final Aug.
 9.

-San Diego has received 5 in a row and earned its third collection sweep of the season and first on the highway.
+San Diego has received 5 in a row and earned its third collection sweep of the season and first on the street.
 The Padres swept Oakland and Washington at dwelling final month.

-Washington was swept for the sixth time this season and completed 0-6 in opposition to San Diego.
-It was the primary time the Padres went undefeated in opposition to the Nationals/Montreal Expos franchise since each groups joined the Nationwide League in 1969.
+Washington was swept for the sixth time this season and completed 0-6 towards San Diego.
+It was the primary time the Padres went undefeated towards the Nationals/Montreal Expos franchise since each groups joined the Nationwide League in 1969.

-San Diego loaded the bases within the first with a single and two walks in opposition to Patrick Corbin (2-10) earlier than the delay whereas Ha-Seong Kim was batting, When the sport resumed, Kim labored a full depend earlier than poking a single to left-center that scored all three runners.
+San Diego loaded the bases within the first with a single and two walks towards Patrick Corbin (2-10) earlier than the delay whereas Ha-Seong Kim was batting, When the sport resumed, Kim labored a full depend earlier than poking a single to left-center that scored all three runners.

 UP NEXT